Trekking Annapurna in Nepal

 Depending upon the time of year, you may need extra cold weather gear such as a down-jacket and Cossack hat.
 I did it in June and this was not necessary.

 You can pick a lot of stuff up from Thamel in Kathmandu or Lakeside in Pokhara.
 A lot of this is fake and bad quality, so do be mindful.
-If your fake boots or bag breaks whilst out on the trail you are utterly fucked.
+If your fake boots or bag breaks whilst out on the trail trekking Annapurna then you are utterly fucked.

 What devices will I need?